jwcarroll/TechnoFattieBlog/_posts/2014-03-21-five-guidelines-for-avoiding-scope-soup-in-angular.md

 the same thing, but **I prefer to keep those details hidden for the same reason I keep `$http` hidden behind a service layer.**
 It also means I am not dependent on having a particular parent-child relationship configured in order to make this work.
 Another advantage is that my service could be doing a lot more stuff under the hood if needed.
-It could be calling a we service, or pushing out a message using Web Sockets, but the code in my controllers won't have to change.
+It could be calling a web service, or pushing out a message using Web Sockets, but the code in my controllers won't have to change.

 ###Conclusion